anuragsinah/Nitro-Bot/README.md

 # Nitro-Bot
-Bot just like NQN but it does more then it.
+Bot just like NQN but it does more than it.